Woman in a kimono with rope wrapped around her wrist

 BDSM: The Beginner-Friendly Guide to Kink, Play, and Doing It Safely

 BDSM is one of those acronyms that sounds more intimidating than it needs to.
 People hear it and picture something extreme, niche, or requiring a leather wardrobe and a very specific lifestyle.
-In reality, BDSM is a broad umbrella that covers a huge range of activities — many of which you've probably already thought about, even if you didn't have a name for them.
+In reality, BDSM — which covers bondage, discipline, dominance, submission, sadism, and masochism — is a broad umbrella that covers a huge range of activities, including kink, power exchange, sensation play, and bondage, many of which you've probably already thought about, even if you didn't have a name for them.

 This guide is the starting point.
 It explains what BDSM actually means, what falls under it, and where to go for the detail on each specific topic.
 No judgment, no pressure, no assumptions about where you're starting from.